 Berkman (Lower Ceyhan) Dam and Hydroelectric Power Plant

-The 39 MW Berkman Dam and its Hydroelectric Power Plant, referred to as Lower Ceyhan, are located on the Ceyhan River in the southern part of Türkiye.
-The dam has a crest length of 345 meters across the Ceyhan river valley with a structural height of 27 meters.
+The Berkman Dam and Hydroelectric Power Plant, referred to as Lower Ceyhan is situated on the Ceyhan River in Osmaniye province, southern Türkiye.
+The dam has a crest length of 345 meters, and a structural height of 27 meters.
 This is the second phase of a power station completed in the cascade development of two infrastructure projects by the joint venture between Özaltın Construction Company and Nurol Construction Company, and led by the former.

-In-scope also was the construction of a semi-outdoor power plant, and the installation of three (3) pit-type horizontal axis Kaplan turbine-generator units, for a total installed power capacity of 39 MW.
-In addition, the project included the construction and the erection of a 154-kV switchyard to transfer the generated power to the electricity transmission network.
+Also, in-scope was the construction of a semi-outdoor power plant, and the installation of three (3) pit-type horizontal axis Kaplan turbine-generator units, for a total installed power capacity of 39 MW.
+Furthermore, the project included the erection of a 170-kV switchyard to transfer the generated power to the electric transmission network.
 The project began in 2007, and full commissioning of all units was achieved in 2010.

 providing Companies